misscris13/CristalCampos_DAT515/lab3/lab3.md

 by Aarne Ranta

+Version 1.1, 8 December 2021: simplified the file structure a bit, reflected in modifications in `files/tramviz.py, views.py`.

+Version 1.0, 7 December 2021

+NOTICE: if you have already started working in Flask, in accordance with the earlier draft, you can follow the specification in `flask-labd.md`.
+The directories `static` and `templates` belong the the Flask version.
+The actual task, including bonus parts, is the same.
+But the instructions for Flask are less detailed, so we recommend the Django version in this document.

 ## Purpose

 The purpose is to build a web application replicating some functionalities of apps such as [Västtrafik](https://www.vasttrafik.se/reseplanering/reseplaneraren/).